stgloorious/meta-ssd1309/README.md

 To create this demo, I enabled the build of an X server in the Yocto configuration and installed twm, xclock and mpv (for video playback) and their dependencies.
-However, it should also be possible to skip the X server and directly access /dev/fb0 for simple applications.
+However, it should also be possible to skip the X server and directly access `/dev/fb0` for simple applications.
 Wayland should work as well.

 I use Yocto Kirkstone to set up this demo.

+### Kernel
+I am using the linux-yocto-dev kernel v6.3.
+Because meta-sunxi does not provide a defconfig for this kernel version, I supply it in this layer.
+For a real project, it would probably better to put this into a separate layer and to only use configuration fragments to enable the ssd130x drivers in this layer.

 ### Dependencies
 This yocto layer depends on